Branching fraction of $\Xi_{bc}^+\to \Xi_{c}^+ J/\psi$ in the final-state-interaction approach: Introduction

 where $f(b\rightarrow\Lambda_b)$ denotes the fragmentation fraction of $b$ quarks into $\Lambda_b$ baryons.
-This observation provide valuable insights for investigating the dynamics of the charmonium decay mode $\Xi_{bc}^{+}\to \Xi_{c}^{+}J/\psi$.
-Moreover, non-perturbative form factors, decay constant, and strong coupling constants serve as critical input parameters.
-The non-perturbative form factors have been assessed in a variety of theoretical studies, utilizing light cone sum rules (LCSR) \cite{Shi:2019fph,Hu:2019bqj,Hu:2022xzu,Aliev:2022tvs,Aliev:2022maw}, light-front quark model (LFQM)~ \cite{Wang:2017mqp,Zhao:2018mrg,Cheng:2020wmk,Ke:2019lcf,Ke:2022gxm,Hu:2020mxk}, QCD sum rules~\cite{Shi:2019hbf}, QCD factorization~\cite{Sharma:2017txj,Gerasimov:2019jwp}, diquark effective theory~\cite{Shi:2020qde}, constituent quark model~\cite{Gutsche:2018msz,Gutsche:2019iac}, and heavy quark effective theory~\cite{Sharma:2017txj,Dhir:2018twm}.
+This observation provides valuable insights for investigating the dynamics of the charmonium decay mode $\Xi_{bc}^{+}\to \Xi_{c}^{+}J/\psi$.
+Moreover, nonperturbative form factors, decay constant, and strong coupling constants serve as critical input parameters.
+The nonperturbative form factors have been assessed in a variety of theoretical studies, utilizing the light cone sum rules (LCSR) \cite{Shi:2019fph,Hu:2019bqj,Hu:2022xzu,Aliev:2022tvs,Aliev:2022maw}, light-front quark model (LFQM)~ \cite{Wang:2017mqp,Zhao:2018mrg,Cheng:2020wmk,Ke:2019lcf,Ke:2022gxm,Hu:2020mxk}, QCD sum rules~\cite{Shi:2019hbf}, QCD factorization~\cite{Sharma:2017txj,Gerasimov:2019jwp}, diquark effective theory~\cite{Shi:2020qde}, constituent quark model~\cite{Gutsche:2018msz,Gutsche:2019iac}, and heavy quark effective theory~\cite{Sharma:2017txj,Dhir:2018twm}.
 In this work, we adopt the theoretical predictions of form factors within LFQM \cite{Hu:2020mxk} as inputs.
-The decay constants of $J/\psi$ is avilable in PDG~\cite{ParticleDataGroup:2024cfk}.
+The decay constant of $J/\psi$ is avilable in PDG~\cite{ParticleDataGroup:2024cfk}.
 In our previous work~\cite{Hu:2025ajx}, we have calculated the strong coupling constants using light cone sum rules.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:framework}, we give a brief review of the final-state interactions theory framework and define relevant observation for ${\Xi}_{bc}^{+}\to{\Xi}_{c}^{+}J/\psi$ decays.
-In Sec.~\ref{sec:results}, the numerical analysis including the value of model parameter $\eta$, the ressult of the branching ratio and the signal events, are given.
-The summary and conclusions are given in Section IV.
+In Sec.~\ref{sec:results}, the numerical analysis including the value of model parameter $\eta$, the result of the branching ratio and the signal events, are given.
+The summary and conclusions are given in Sec.
+IV.